jaredjennings/jaredjennings.github.io-src/content/thehive-using-helm.rst

 (I swear Strong Bad said "promblem" once, but I can't find it.)

- * Cortex is served over unencrypted HTTP.
-This is a matter of some Traefik twiddling, I think.
+ * Both web UIs are served over unencrypted HTTP.
+This is a matter of some Traefik twiddling, I think?
  * I think I got lucky about the Cortex connection: my cortex hostname is cortex, and the default hostname from the entrypoint is cortex.
 It doesn't appear to pay proper attention to